nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

  * Done setting up development environment - Recess week [screenshot](https://dl.dropboxusercontent.com/u/7610216/dev%20env.PNG)
  * Successfully ran test cases - Recess week
  * Working on migrating existing UI test cases to conform to their automated testing guidelines - Recess week
+ * Submitted [pull request] to fix UI test case(https://github.com/openmrs/openmrs-distro-referenceapplication/pull/107) - Week 9

 #### Technology expertise in Testing
+* Wrote unit tests for stretch/shrink - Week 8
+* Fixed one of OpenMRS's UI tests to conform with their guidelines, and increase testibility and reliability - Week 9
+* Refractored code in PPTLab to increase testibility such that logic/model no longer couples with view - Week 9

 ###### Short Term Plan
 * Develop test cases for PowerPointLabs and OpenMRS